 Please be aware that if you do not configure your browser you will accept cookies provided by this website.

 Updated May 23 2018.

 St Catherine’s Hospice (Lancashire) Ltd is a charitable company registered in England and Wales with registered company number 01602467 and registered charity number 512186.

-This privacy statement explains how we, St Catherine’s (Lancashire) Ltd, and our affiliated trading company St Catherine’s Trading, our lottery company St Catherine’s Promotions and The Mill (St Catherine’s Social Enterprise) may collect and use the information you give us.
-Herein referred to as St Catherine’s.
+This privacy statement explains how we, St Catherine’s (Lancashire) Ltd, and our affiliated trading companies St Catherine’s Trading and The Mill (St Catherine’s Social Enterprise) may collect and use the information you give us.
+Here in referred to as St Catherine’s.